 Over the following years, their calls for honesty, openness and support, would not diminish, but rather, would grow.

-In 2007, I was approached by a then student of mine, and asked to jointly prepare a submission to the Attorney General of Australia, 1 recommending a National Register for information be set up.
+In 2007, I was approached by a then student of mine, and asked to jointly prepare a submission to the Attorney General of Australia,

 At that time, we thought that if we asked for a voluntary register, at least it would be a start, but we knew that ideally, information release needed to be ‘retrospective’ in that the very people who called for information would not ever have such information if the law did not give them that right.
 Nevertheless, we sent our submission, in the hope that something would change.